<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <div id="attachment_4066" style="width: 727px" class="wp-caption aligncenter"><a href="https://zappysys.com/blog/wp-content/uploads/2018/06/SSIS-variables.png"><img loading="lazy" decoding="async" aria-describedby="caption-attachment-4066" class="size-full wp-image-4066" src="https://zappysys.com/blog/wp-content/uploads/2018/06/SSIS-variables.png" alt="SSIS dynamic emails" width="717" height="142" srcset="https://zappysys.com/blog/wp-content/uploads/2018/06/SSIS-variables.png 717w, https://zappysys.com/blog/wp-content/uploads/2018/06/SSIS-variables-300x59.png 300w" sizes="(max-width: 717px) 100vw, 717px" /></a><p id="caption-attachment-4066" class="wp-caption-text">Using SSIS variables in emails</p></div></li>

-<li>Finally, run the script and check your email received:
+<li>Finally, execute the Package and check your email received:

 <div id="attachment_4077" style="width: 610px" class="wp-caption aligncenter"><a href="https://zappysys.com/blog/wp-content/uploads/2018/06/SSRS-SSIS-email-sent.png"><img loading="lazy" decoding="async" aria-describedby="caption-attachment-4077" class="size-full wp-image-4077" src="https://zappysys.com/blog/wp-content/uploads/2018/06/SSRS-SSIS-email-sent.png" alt="The email with the SSRS Report" width="600" height="358" srcset="https://zappysys.com/blog/wp-content/uploads/2018/06/SSRS-SSIS-email-sent.png 600w, https://zappysys.com/blog/wp-content/uploads/2018/06/SSRS-SSIS-email-sent-300x179.png 300w" sizes="(max-width: 600px) 100vw, 600px" /></a><p id="caption-attachment-4077" class="wp-caption-text">Email received SSIS Html format</p></div></li>